 This course is designed to provide a context in which in-service teachers can explore a range of "new" literacies and consider their relationships to school-based literacy education.
 Participants will explore these new literacies, specifically the socially immersive experiences of youth and their new media practices.
 These participating educators will examine the role of multimodality in literacy learning across the curriculum with an emphasis on how to bridge the digital literacies of students' private lives with the traditional print practices valued in school.
 Teachers will gain insight into and understanding of how young people's participation in a shifting media landscape can help shape and form learning and literacy in the 21st Century classroom.

-Lecture 3 hours; 3 credits.
-Prerequisite: Graduate standing.
-This class has an emphasis on advanced techniques in reading for classroom teachers who are not reading specialists.
-Students develop an understanding of the process of reading to learn across the curriculum including a wide variety of comprehension strategies and an understanding of the complex nature of reading throughout the disciplines.
-Lecture, demonstrations, development of materials, and practice in the techniques of reading for elementary and secondary classroom teachers and library media specialists are provided.
+This class has an emphasis on advanced techniques in literacy for classroom teachers who are not reading specialists.
+Students will develop an understanding of literacy across the curriculum, including a wide variety of instructional strategies and an understanding of the complex nature of literacy within the disciplines.
+Lecture, demonstrations, development of materials/planning approaches, and practice in the techniques of literacy instruction for K-12 classroom teachers and library media specialists are provided.

-Lecture 3 hours, 3 credits.
-Provides classroom teachers with strategies/techniques to employ to ongoing diagnosis and remediation through the use of informal and standardized tests to select apropriate instructional strategies for pupils' existing reading capabilities.
+Provides classroom teachers with strategies/techniques to employ to ongoing diagnosis and remediation through the use of informal and standardized tests to select appropriate instructional strategies for pupils' existing reading capabilities.

 Hours to be arranged.
-Prerequisite: 15 hours in graduate reading to include READ 683 and permission of the instructor.
 This course provides graduate teachers with opportunities to practice and further refine their understandings of the reading process in clinical and classroom settings.
 Teachers provide both individual and group reading lessons with students from the local community.
 Advanced diagnostic tests of learning processes and intellectual capacity are covered.
 These advanced diagnostic techniques are in addition to those covered in the initial diagnostic reading course.

 This course is a pass/fail course for master's students in their final semester.
 It may be taken to fulfill the registration requirement necessary for graduation.
 All master's students are required to be registered for at least one graduate credit hour in the semester of their graduation.